microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 - attachment - Represents the position of an attachment reference.
 - systemEventMessage - When the **content** property of the **itemBody** resource is set to `<systemEventMessage/>`, the message represents a special event.
 For more information, see [Get system messages](/graph/system-messages).
 - emoji - When body of the message contains an emoji, the `$"<emoji id="IdOfTheEmoji" alt="AlternateRepresentationOfEmoji" title="TitleOfEmoji"></emoji>"` element represents the properties of an emoji:
-    - id - IThe D of the emoji.
+    - id - The ID of the emoji.
     - alt - An alternate representation for the emoji; for example, Unicode.
     - title - A title for the emoji.